weewx/weewx/docs_src/custom/drivers.md

 `examples/fileparse/bin/user/fileparse.py`.

 Another good example is the simulator code located in `weewx/drivers/simulator.py`.
-It's dirt simple and you can easily play with it.
+It's dirt simple, and you can easily play with it.
 Many people have successfully used it as a starting point for writing their own custom driver.